Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 <h2 align="center">The Mistake&thinsp;?</h2>

-First of all, NullReference is not a bubo, bug, stub, or rudiment.
-It's a mostly valid state of neglected objects.
+First of all, `NullReference` is not a bubo, bug, stub, or rudiment.
+It's a natural, initial, and valid state of objects.
+And when neglected, it notifies sincerely about this rude error.

 ### Blaming the messenger

-NullReference most of all delivers the news about problems with software.
+Bugs coming from delivered software are annoying since _1)_ [it worked on my machine](../../memes/README+/polyptych_works.md), and _2)_ it will be a headache to debug.
+No wonder NullReference got its reputation.

+The bad idea is that silencing it will cure the problem.

 ### "Scapegoating" (≠ Goatscaping)